santanupattanayak/santanupattanayak.github.io/_posts/2025-07-02-A-Mathematical-Analysis-of-Bias-Variance-tradeoff-of-an-ML-model.md

 At this point, the model is forced to interpolate the training data exactly, fitting both the true signal and the noise without distinction.
 As a result, the variance of the model is maximized, which explains the peak in generalization error observed at the interpolation threshold.

+Let us try to analyse the variance upto the interpolation zone mathematically using properties from Random matrix theory.
 Given a data matrix \(X\), the covariance of the linear regression parameter estimates is

 \[